How Slow Software Development Velocity Costs Your Defense Firm $500K and How to Fix It

 Stalled secure software projects in defense tech aren't just frustrating.
 They're an existential threat.
 Every delay risks massive contract loss and national security breaches.
 You need a security-first, battle-tested approach to stop the bleeding and deliver faster.
 This isn't about improvement.
 It's about survival.

-Don't let slow development velocity jeopardize your contracts or compromise national security.
+Don't let slow development velocity cost you contracts or risk national security.
 A single delayed security update can cost your firm $10M or more in lost contracts and reputation.
-I'll review your current secure development pipeline and pinpoint exactly where you're losing money and risking breaches.
+I will review your current secure development pipeline.
+I will show you exactly where you are losing money and risking breaches.

 Written by